Skip to main content

 January 13, 2021

-Poor mental health not only affects a person’s ability to live a fulfilling life and carry on with their school, work, or familial responsibilities; it also can lead to physical and social problems with serious impacts.
-By advocating for prevention and developing effective interventions, public health professionals help individuals and communities combat mental health issues.
+Poor mental health can not only affect a person’s ability to live a fulfilling life and carry on with their school, work, or familial responsibilities but also lead to physical and social problems with serious impacts.

-Mental Health as a Public Health Issue
+Why Do Experts Consider Mental Health a Public Health Issue

-To begin with, mental health has a huge impact on how people relate to others, make decisions, and handle stress.
+Mental health has a huge impact on how people relate to others, make decisions, and handle stress.
 People’s ability to live fulfilling lives often depends on their mental health.
 This makes protecting and restoring mental health of immediate concern to public health professionals.

 Mental Health and Social Relationships